Guo Meimei (Internet celebrity): Incidents

-Relationships with the Red Cross Society of China
+Relationship with the Red Cross Society of China

-Guo Meimei was originally verified as an actor on Sina Weibo.
+Guo Meimei was originally verified as an actress on Sina Weibo.
 Later she filed an application to change her title to the general manager of Red Cross Commerce, which Sina Weibo didn't check carefully, according to Weibo's statement.
 Her display of pictures showing a lavish lifestyle, driving a Mercedes, and owning a big mansion drew skepticism from people who questioned if her wealth came from the Red Cross Society of China and if the charity had misused its donations from the public.